The Social Ideas Podcast

 Fourthly, pump-priming can work – and lead to greater things

 We were lucky enough to receive initial ‘pump-priming’ funds from the Office for Civil Society via the Social Incubator Fund .
-With that money a partnership of organisations got us up and running under the name Social Incubator East.
+With that money a partnership of organisations got us up and running.
 Our initial pump-priming enabled us to develop our product and prove the value of this work.
 We were subsequently able to raise more funding from a philanthropist to become Cambridge Social Ventures and were rolled fully into the Cambridge Centre for Social Innovation at Cambridge Judge Business School.
 We are integral to the ‘think, teach, do’ cycle of research translation in the Centre.
 Cambridge research informs our engagement with social entrepreneurs, allowing us to offer evidence-based training and support.
 And in turn, our work provides experiential learning opportunities to students and a pool of social innovators for research.

 Finally, social venturing is not the answer to everything!